carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 > {: .solution}
 {: .challenge}

-## Python Packages
+## Python Modules

 A module is a piece of code that serves a specific purpose.
-In python, a module is written in a **.py** file and the name of the file is name of the module.
+In python, a module is written in a `.py` file and the name of the file is name of the module.
 A module can contain classes, functions, or a combination of both.
 Modules can also define variables for use, for example, `numpy` defines the value of pi (`numpy.Pi`).

+If the `.py` file is on the path, we can import functions from one file to another.

+FIXME: example

+## Python Packages

+We don't have to manually add to the path every time though.
+Instead, we can package our modules to be installable, and then we can import directly.
+This way of importing allows us to better allow python on the backend handle differences in paths across different user systems.

 Packages are namespaces or containers (e.g. a directory) which can contain multiple packages and modules.